NaszvadiG/cim-xa/README.md

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework and many extensions.
 Perhaps you need PDO for cross-DBMS compatibility or HipHopVM [HHVM] compatibility? or options for json serialization? or HTML email? or login/authorization? or support for prepared statements?
 Perhaps you simply prefer a more mainstream ORM approach?
 Perhaps you need a quick CRUD system?
 Or strong Excel support?
 Or debugging via Chrome Console?
+Or template inheritance?
 This distribution includes 100% PHP zero-compilation object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
-[auth, mail, permissions, serialzer, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing].
+[auth, mail, permissions, serialzer, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing] and PHPTI for template inhertiance.
 This distribution therefore stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), Adam Shaw (phpti) and others.